-- In order to generate attractive long term returns on the portfolio, a proportion of the investments will be in growth assets such as equities. - To help diversify equity risk and assist with cash flow, a proportion of the investments will also be in income assets structured to deliver both capital growth and a regular income stream.
+In order to generate attractive long term returns on the portfolio, a proportion of the investments will be in growth assets such as equities.

-- To reduce the volatility of the Fund, and to help protect its capital value, the remaining portfolio will be invested in risk diversifying assets that have a low correlation with equity markets and the other underlying growth markets. - The Fund will maintain a sufficient level of liquidity in the investment portfolio such that it can facilitate the normal cash flow requirements of the scheme, such as paying pensions.
+- To help diversify equity risk and assist with cash flow, a proportion of the investments will also be in income assets, such as property and infrastructure, which are structured to deliver both capital growth and a regular income stream. - To reduce the volatility of the Fund, and to help protect its capital value, the remaining portfolio will be invested in risk diversifying assets which are lower risk and have a low correlation with other growth markets. - The Fund will maintain a sufficient level of liquidity in the investment portfolio such that it can facilitate the normal cash flow requirements of the scheme, such as paying pensions, without becoming a forced seller of assets.